Zach Ertz Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Season Stats

-- This season Ertz has 41 catches (on 62 targets) for 468 yards and five touchdowns, averaging 36.0 yards per game.
+- Ertz's stat line this year shows 41 catches for 468 yards and five touchdowns.
+He averages 36.0 receiving yards per game and has been targeted 62 times.

-- The Cardinals, who rank sixth in the NFL in points scored, have attempted a pass 49.9% of the time while running the ball 50.1% of the time.
+- The Cardinals have run 49.9% passing plays and 50.1% rushing plays this season.
+They rank sixth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Ertz's matchup with the Rams.